MayoCalc / Blog / Finance

 How to Set Your Freelance Rate: The Complete Guide

 Most freelancers pick their rates the same way: they look at what other people charge, feel vaguely uncomfortable, and pick a number slightly below the average.
-Then they wonder why they are working constantly but never getting ahead.
-The problem is not effort.
-It is pricing.
+Then they wonder why they're working constantly but never getting ahead.
+The problem isn't effort.
+It's pricing.

 Your freelance rate needs to cover far more than your take-home pay.
-It needs to cover taxes, benefits you are no longer getting from an employer, unbillable hours, business expenses, and profit.
-This guide walks through the actual math.
+It needs to cover taxes, benefits you're no longer getting from an employer, unbillable hours, business expenses, and profit.
+We walk through the actual math.

 Calculate Your Minimum Viable Rate